The Emergence of the Big Bang Theory

 One possible way to conceptualise this is to envision God existing alone without the universe, as changeless and timeless.
 God’s free act of creation is a temporal event, simultaneous with the universe’s coming into being.
 Thus, God is timeless without the universe and in time with the universe.

-It’s interesting to note that several prominent scientists have made similar observations.
+I’m not alone in seeing these connections.
+Several prominent scientists have made similar observations.
 Arno Penzias, the Nobel laureate who discovered cosmic background radiation, put it this way regarding the Big Bang: “The best data we have are exactly what I would have predicted, had I nothing to go on but the first five books of Moses, the Psalms, and the Bible as a whole.”[xiii]
 Similarly, George Smoot, another Nobel Prize winner, remarked on the Big Bang ripples observed by NASA’s COBE Satellite, asserting that “there is no doubt between the Big Bang as an event and the Christian creation notion of creation from nothing.”[xiv]
 Quantum chemist and Nobel Prize nominee Henry F. Schaeffer III also concluded that “A Creator must exist.
 The Big Bang ripples and subsequent scientific findings are clearly pointing to an ex nihilo creation…”[xv]

 These observations recall the words of NASA astronomer Robert Jastrow, who wrote: